 The device is turned off during the initial recovery period as the patient heals.
 Approximately one week following the operation, sutures are removed, and the patient is cleared to return to activities of daily living with restrictions on strenuous upper extremity movements for the first month.7 From one month to three months following the operation, the patient’s device is turned on and titrated to the correct settings using polysomnography.14 The patient follows up every 5–12 months to ensure that the device is working appropriately.7

 The HGNS in this case (Inspire, Minnesota, USA) received FDA-approval in 2014, having been used outside of the United States in years prior.15 Since then, studies have looked at the safety and efficacy of this therapy.
 From 2016 to 2018, the ADHERE registry collected data from 508 individuals regarding subjective and objective measures of OSA, for which they used the Epworth Sleepiness Scale (ESS) and AHI, respectively.
-Within one year, ESS improved by a median of 5 points and AHI dropped from a median of 34 to 7 events per hour.16 Of note, out of the 508 individuals, there was a 2% rate of adverse events with the procedure.
+Within one year, ESS improved by a median of 5 points and AHI dropped from a median of 34 to 7 events per hour according to values obtained through a titration study.16 Of note, out of the 508 individuals, there was a 2% rate of adverse events with the procedure.
 This included intraoperative bleeding that was controlled with pressure, seroma, transient dysarthria, and transient tongue weakness.16

 C. Scott Brown also works as editor of the Otolaryngology section of the Journal of Medical Insight.

 The patient referred to in this video article has given their informed consent to be filmed and is aware that information and images will be published online.